davidhemp/sc23-notes/HPCSYSPROS23.md

 I will present GReaT allocations used at the Institute for Computational and Data Sciences, at Penn State University.
 We provide guaranteed start time expectations and priority scheduling, similar in some respects to condo-like scheduling systems.
 In addition to start time and resource availability, we provide access to temporary extended resources and protection against rogue or runaway jobs that could drain allocations.
 Our configuration required additional extensions in addition to the standard tools provided with slurm scheduling systems.

 <ins>Notes</ins>
+Resource allocation requirements, "everything forever and now".
+Want to let jobs overrun on the understanding that overrunning jobs can be pre-empted.
+This is a paid-for service.

 ### Overcoming Active Directory Woes with Plain Text Caches and Replacing Passwords
 https://sc23.conference-program.com/presentation/?id=ws_hpcsysp110&sess=sess422